 Our review of related work is brief.
 To the best of our knowledge, there are simply no closely related ideas in the time series domain.
-However, there are very similar ideas in the text domain, even to the point of using similar language [24][1][22].
-For example, Zhu and Oates discuss "Finding Story Chains in Newswire Articles" (analogous to our emphasis) [24].
-Likewise, Bögel and Gertz argue for the need to go beyond finding repeated variants of news articles (like motifs), to allowing "Temporal Linking of News Stories" (like chains) [1].
+However, there are very similar ideas in the text domain, even to the point of using similar language [26][2][24].
+For example, Zhu and Oates discuss "Finding Story Chains in Newswire Articles" (analogous to our emphasis, [26]).
+Likewise, Bögel and Gertz argue for the need to go beyond finding repeated variants of news articles (like motifs), to allowing "Temporal Linking of News Stories" (like chains, [2]).
 Beyond the difference in data type considered, this work is much more supervised.
 The user typically selects a particular news article, and asks "what leads up to this?" or "what happened next?".
 In contrast, because we are often exploring domains for which we have limited intuitions, we want to tell the algorithms nothing (except the desired length of patterns to consider) and have the algorithm find the natural chains in the data (if any).

-There is a huge body of work in finding periodicity in time series [8], however this work is orthogonal to the task-at-hand.
+There is a huge body of work in finding periodicity in time series [10]; however, this work is orthogonal to the task-at-hand.
 A time series can have perfect periodicity, but no chains (i.e. a pure sine wave), and a time series can have chains, but no appreciable periodicity (it is easy to construct artificial examples, for example by embedding increasing damped sine waves in random walk).

-The notion of chains invokes the familiar idea of concept drift in [3]; however, we are not starting with an explicit model to drift away from.
+The notion of chains invokes the familiar idea of concept drift in [4], however, we are not starting with an explicit model to drift away from.
 Our starting point is a completely unannotated dataset.

-Finally, time series chains are clearly related to time series motifs [15][23][25].
+Finally, time series chains are clearly related to time series motifs [17][25][27].
 However, chains are neither a specialization nor a generalization of motifs.
-It is possible to have a rich set of motifs in a dataset, without having any chains.
-Time series motifs have a rich and growing literature, we refer the reader to [23][25] and the references therein.
+It is possible to have a rich set of motifs in a dataset, without having any chains (Our tilt-table example later in Section IV.A illustrates that fact).
+Time series motifs have a rich and growing literature, we refer the reader to [25][27] and the references therein.